Ex0tic-Python/Multiplayer-Rock-Paper-Scissors/README.md

     * Again, in this case only on your own computer, but still works as a "private" server anyways

 ## Problems
 So one main problem I wanted to highlight is that since this is just a simple project, I really don't feel like doing *too* much on error handling.
 Yes, I'll implement some basic error handling and what not but I really don't wanna plan for every single contingincy ever and make it perfect.
 That would take me too much time and give me headaches so yeah.
-And also frankly, I don't wanna worry about the [Two Generals' Problem](https://en.wikipedia.org/wiki/Two_Generals%27_Problem "Two Generals' Problem(Networking) - Wikipedia) at all right now.
 Maybe in the future...

 ## TODO
 - [ ] Add "Best of" gamemode